Spring Youth Programs 3001

 The Dexter District Library offers a variety of youth programs including Story Times, book clubs, STEM events, and craft programs.
 Some programs may require registration.
 Please read the program description carefully when registering for an event.

-WINTER STORY TIMES
+SPRING STORY TIMES

 Drop-In Story Times at the Library

-Mixed-ages Story Time on Monday & Thursday mornings at 11:00 am
+Mixed Ages Story Time on Monday & Thursday mornings at 11:00 am

 Toddler Story Time on Tuesday mornings at 10:00 am